MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/marketing-create-contact-profile-questionnaire.md

 </tbody>
 </table>

-To do this, fill in the **Profile Questionnaire Setup** window as follows:
+To do this, fill on the **Profile Questionnaire Setup** page as follows:

 <table>